 Most drivers wind up renting a car at some point in their lives; perhaps they are “between vehicles,” or are having their primary vehicle serviced.
-The most common scenario however is when one vacations, usually (though not always) abroad.
+The most common scenario, however, is when one takes a vacation.
 Most auto rental agencies offer optional insurance for a rental car when you sign the paperwork.

 A common general auto insurance question has to do with whether or not one should purchase rental car insurance when it is offered.
 Normally, the answer is “no” – but there are always exceptions to the rule.